tireddy2/draft-fossati-seat-early-attestation/draft-fossati-seat-early-attestation.md

 We will show the message exchanges of the first two cases in sub-sections below.
-Mutual authentication via attestation combines these two (non-interfering) flows, including cases where one of the peers uses the passport model for its attestation, and the other uses the background check model.
+Mutual authentication via attestation combines these two (non-interfering) flows, including cases where one of the peers uses the Passport Model for its attestation, and the other uses the Background Check Model.

 ## Handshake Overview {#handshake-overview}